-When you create a user in an AWS user pool using the AdminCreateUser API action, the email address you provide is not automatically flagged as verified.
+When you create a user in an AWS Cognito user pool using the AdminCreateUser API action, the email address you provide is not automatically flagged as verified.
 None of the lambdas that are called by other user creation or sign-up methods get called either.
+Why is this?

-When you do this, you may see some strange behaviour, something like the following:
+This effect happens if you do something like the following:

 Say you're working on a system with three accounts: Victoria, Edward and George.
 None of them have verified email addresses, so you decide to set them.